 You should avoid harsh detergents because they can leave residue in the turf system and the runoff can carry pollutants to storm drains and waterways.
 Many storm water programs specifically warn against letting wash water containing soap, chemicals, soil, and other pollutants enter storm drains.

-If you must use any cleaning solution outdoors, keep runoff out of storm drains and follow local TurFresh guidance for proper disposal.
+Practical tip: If you must use any cleaning solution outdoors, keep runoff out of storm drains and follow local guidance for proper disposal.

 When is professional artificial turf cleaning worth it